What to include in a CV? Which CV sections to keep off? This complete guide outlines exactly which things to put on your CV to make it shine.

 What is a CV?

 A CV (short for curriculum vitae) is a detailed document describing the whole course of your career: your education, professional experience, and academic achievements.
 In the US and Canada, a CV is used in academia: to apply for grad school, senior academic positions, grants, scholarships, or fellowships.
-When you hear someone talking about an “academic resume,” what they mean is the US CV.
+When you hear someone talking about an “academic CV,” what they mean is the US CV.

 What does “CV” stand for?